cairo-book/cairo-book/src/ch03-02-dictionaries.md

 In this code snippet, the first thing we did was to create a new dictionary `d`.
 We want it to hold a `Nullable<Span>`.
 After that, we created an array and filled it with values.

 The last step is inserting the array as a span inside the dictionary.
-Notice that we didn't do that directly, but instead, we took some steps in between:

-1. We wrapped the array inside a `Box` using the `new` method from `BoxTrait`.
-2. We wrapped the `Box` inside a nullable using the `nullable_from_box` function.
-3. Finally, we inserted the result.
+Notice that we do this using the `new` function of the `NullableTrait`.

 Once the element is inside the dictionary, and we want to get it, we follow the same steps but in reverse order.
 The following code shows how to achieve that: